cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/readings.md

 Trevor.
 Nunn et al..
 1997. *Twelfth Night.* New Line Home Video.

-### Sessions 13–15
+### Session 13

 Behn, Aphra. *The Rover and Other Plays*.
 Oxford: Oxford Univ.
 Press, 2008.
 ISBN: 9780199540204.

-Please read Aphra Behn's "Prologue" and Acts I-V. The print copy is preferred, but you can find a digital text at [Gutenberg](http://www.gutenberg.org/files/21339/21339-h/21339-h.htm) (read Part 1, which was a separate play, not Part 2, the sequel) or you can use the [Internet Archive text](https://archive.org/details/worksofaphrbehn01behnuoft/page/14/mode/2upLinks).
+Please read Aphra Behn's "Prologue" and Acts I-III.
+The print copy is preferred, but you can find a digital text at [Gutenberg](http://www.gutenberg.org/files/21339/21339-h/21339-h.htm) (read Part 1, which was a separate play, not Part 2, the sequel) or you can use the [Internet Archive text](https://archive.org/details/worksofaphrbehn01behnuoft/page/14/mode/2upLinks).

 **Supplemental Reading**

 Bakhitin, Mikhail. *Rabelais and His World*.
 Translated by Helene Iswolsky.
 Cambridge, MA: The MIT Press, 1971, pp. 66–96.
 ISBN: 9780262520249.

+### Session 14

+Behn, Aphra. *The Rover and Other Plays*.
+Oxford: Oxford Univ.
+Press, 2008.
+ISBN: 9780199540204.

+Finish reading *The Rover* (Acts IV-V).

+**Supplemental Reading**

+Pacheco, Anita.
+"Rape and the Female Subject in Aphra Behn's 'The Rover'." *ELH* 65, no. 2 (1998): 323-345.

+Corse, Taylor.
+"Seventeenth-Century Naples and Aphra Behn's 'The Rover'." *Restoration: Studies in English Literary Culture, 1660-1700* 29, no. 2 (2005): 41-51.

+### Sessions 15–17

+Austen, Jane, James Kinsley, and Christina Lupton. *Pride and Prejudice*.
+New York, NY: Oxford University Press, 2019.
+ISBN: 9780198826736.

+**Note:** Austen's novel was published in 1813 in three volumes.
+The Oxford print edition ordered for the class retains that structure, and we will discuss each volume separately in class.
+If you are using an online edition such as [Project Gutenberg](https://www.gutenberg.org/files/1342/1342-h/1342-h.htm) or a print edition that runs the volumes together, the first reading assignment will cover chapters 1-23, the second chapters 24-42, and the last chapters 43-61.

+**Supplemental Readings**

+Casal, Elvira. "[Laughing at Mr. Darcy: Wit and Sexuality in Pride and Prejudice](https://jasna.org/persuasions/on-line/vol22no1/casal.html)." *Persuasions On-line* 22 (2001).

+Bailey, Martha. "[The Marriage Law of Jane Austen’s World](https://jasna.org/publications-2/persuasions-online/vol36no1/bailey/)." *Persuasions: The Jane Austen Journal On-Line* 36, no. 1 (2015).

+**Optional Film**

+Leonard, Robert Z. 1940. *Pride and Prejudice*.
+United States: Metro-Goldwyn-Mayer (MGM).

+### Session 18

+No required readings.

+### Session 19

+Melville, Herman. [*Moby-Dick*](https://melville.electroniclibrary.org/editions/versions-of-moby-dick/1-loomings).
+Chapters 1–23.
+Herman Melville Electronic Library, 2008.

+You will find the text for Melville's *Moby-Dick* at [Melville Electronic Library](https://melville.electroniclibrary.org/).
+Select "Editions," then *Moby-Dick* "Reading Text."
+Read Chapters 1-23, the so-called "land chapters," in which Ishmael prepares to go to sea.

+### Session 20

+Wilde, Oscar. *The Importance of Being Earnest and Other Plays*.
+Edited by Peter Raby.
+Oxford England: Oxford University Press, 2008.
+ISBN: 9780199535972.

+An online version is available at [Project Gutenberg](https://www.gutenberg.org/files/844/844-h/844-h.htm).